 - If possible reduce the mileage that will be put on the vehicle.
 For example, instead of using the vehicle to go back and forth to work every day use public transit.

 - Look for all the possible discounts that may still be applied even to high-risk insurance.
-For example, an insurance company may over a discount for using winter tires.
+For example, an insurance company may offer a discount for using winter tires.

 - Increasing the deductible can help as well.